-Take Steps to Keep Your Garden Going While You're Gone
+Keep Your Garden Going While You're Gone

-Get Hip to the Drip
+Get Hip to Drip Irrigation

 How Much Water Do Your Plants Need?

-Container Gardens and Longer Vacations
+Container Gardens during Longer Vacations

 A longer-term strategy for your container plants is to gather plants together in an empty kiddie pool placed in a shady spot in the backyard.
 Add 1 to 2 inches of water to the bottom of the pool.
 Plants should do well for one to two weeks.

 There are several clever vacation watering devices on the market that use recycled 2-liter soda bottles as water reservoirs with attached plastic or clay cones, which gradually send water to the plants' root zone.
 You can also simply use a plastic bottle, poking small holes in the bottom with a nail and filling it with water, then placing it on top of the soil in your containers.
 The water will slowly seep into the soil.
 Adjust the size of the bottle according to the size and water needs of individual plants.
 These are free or inexpensive methods and work well for individual plants.
 With a bit of planning and ingenuity you can enjoy your vacation knowing that the plants are happily taking care of themselves.